MTUHIDE/HuskyHunt/README.md

 ...
 Run `pip install pillow` in command line.

 3. You also will need to install __Social-auth-app-django__.
 ...
-Run `pip install soacial-auth-app-django` in command line.
+Run `pip install social-auth-app-django` in command line.

 4. You will need to migrate the database.
 ...
 Run `python manage.py migrate`